Learn about The Dragon Band

 -

 Yes it does.
-Students in the Varsity group will pay between $600-$700, students in Junior Varsity will pay about $250.
+Students in Legacy will pay between $700-$800, students in Horizon will pay between $500-$600.
 This number can vary year to year but is usually in that range.

 The funds cover expenses related to the marching shows that all students “use” like drill, music and various equipment and also to purchase items they will keep, like gloves, marching shoes and other apparel.

-Lastly, students will enter individual TMEA and YAC contests and there is an entry fee for these events.
+Lastly, students will enter individual TMEA contests (Region Band Auditions, etc.) and there is an entry fee for these events.

 -